nxskok/pasias/docs/11-tidying-and-selecting-data.md

-which actually works, but is very hard to read.
+which actually works, but is hard to read.
 Well, I *think* it works.
 Let's check: